 Indonesia country brief

-The relationship between Australia and Indonesia has never been stronger.
-Australia and Indonesia are close neighbours with a highly productive relationship that encompasses political, security, commercial, environmental, cultural and people-to-people links.
+Indonesia is one of Australia’s most important bilateral relationships.
+Our countries enjoy a highly productive partnership that encompasses political, security, commercial and people-to-people links.
 The strength of the relationship can be seen in the depth and breadth of high level exchanges between leaders, ministers and prominent people of both countries.

-Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006),which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
+Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006), which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
 Australia and Indonesia signed a Defence Cooperation Arrangement in September 2012 and have agreed to increase defence collaboration.